adopted-ember-addons/emberx-select/README.md

 ### Multiselect

-As of version 1.1.0, `emberx-select` supports the `multiple` option.
+`<XSelect>` supports the `multiple` option.
 This means you can pass an array as its value, and it will set its selections directly on that array.

 ```handlebars
 <XSelect @value=selections @multiple=true @on-change={{action "selectionsChanged"}} as |xs|>